Information about pollution the council deal with, ranging from bad smells or odours to dust pollution from construction sites etc.

 When an odour problem arises we receive a large number of complaints from residents and businesses in the area.
 All the complaints received with the complainants name, address, date, time and the location odour was witnessed are logged.
 The council will investigate the matter in more detail and visit if possible and appropriate.

-At certain times during periods of high call numbers we cannot respond to every complainant individually.
+During periods of high call numbers we cannot respond to every complainant individually, but will still be investigating the problem.

-Following a detailed study, Yorkshire Water have now started a programme to upgrade the Beverley sewage works (Waste Water Treatment Works), which should help manage odours from the site.
+Following a detailed study, Yorkshire Water are undertaking a programme to upgrade the Beverley sewage works (Waste Water Treatment Works), which should help manage odours from the site.
 It is possible that some odours may be released during this work and this may be unavoidable.
 If the council receives complaints we will investigate.

 Yorkshire Water may provide updates on progress at appropriate times, but should you require more information please visit the Yorkshire Water website: